khulnasoft-lab/design.khulnasoft.com/contents/patterns/headers.md

 ### Breadcrumb

-A [breadcrumb](/components/breadcrumb) indicates the current location and provide access to parent and ancestor pages.
+A [breadcrumb](/components/breadcrumb) indicates the current location and provides access to parent and ancestor pages.

 ### Title